AllYarnsAreBeautiful/ayab-manual/docs/API.md

 ### Knitting operation

+The **reqStart** message includes pattern information, and the first row of data.
 After a successful **reqStart**, and when it is ready to receive a further signal, the device begins to poll the host for line data with **reqLine**.
 (The device becomes ready after the carriage moves past the Hall sensor marking the beginning of the row.)
-The host answers with a **cnfLine** message containing information for the next row of knitting.
-After the row has been completed, the device sends another **reqLine** message to request the next line of data.
-When the host does not have any more lines to send, it sets the *lastLine* flag in its final **cnfLine** message.
+The host answers with a **cnfLine** message containing information for the next row of knitting after the current row has been completed.
+After the row has been completed, the device sends another **reqLine** message to request further data.
+When the host does not have any more lines to send, it sets the *lastLine* flag in its penultimate **cnfLine** message.
+The device will send one final **reqLine** to when it has completed the penultimate line.
+The host will respond with a final **cnfLine** message with the *nullData* flag set.

 ### Hardware test operation